obraunsdorf/playbook-creator/README.md

 Note: A (quite outdated) manual in PDF format is available [here](manual/pbcManual.pdf).
 The last page contains a step-by-step guideline to create a new playbook from scratch.
 I'll try to update the documentation in a new fancy manner as soon as I can.

+If you have any questions or want to discuss about Playbook Creator, you can use the issue tracking system of Github <https://github.com/obraunsdorf/playbook-creator/issues>.
+Alternatively you can write an email to the following mailing list <pbc-users-request@freelists.org>.
+You can also subscribe to the mailing list here, to receive an email when new versions of PBC are released: <http://www.freelists.org/list/pbc-users>.

 ## How to build
 For anyone who wants to build the application from source on Linux (and make changes), you can run